 In 2014, LCCC answered industry needs by launching the state’s first associate degree program in mechatronics technology with a focus in micro electromechanical systems (MEMS).
 The program is one of only 16 in the United States.
 LCCC also offers a one-year technical certificate or a short-term technical certificate, both of which can get you ready to work in a short period of time.

 And, LCCC is now poised to become the first community college in Ohio to offer an applied bachelor’s degree in microelectronic manufacturing.
 The Ohio legislature’s 2018-19 budget allows community colleges to offer select applied bachelor’s degrees in areas of unmet industry need.
+The program is pending approval from the Higher Learning Commission.

 “The employment rate of our graduates is a testament to the need for this program.
 By expanding LCCC’s offerings to include an applied bachelor’s degree, we will be directly meeting the needs of employers in this high-growth field,” explained Johnny Vanderford, professor of microelectronics and MEMS engineering.